dev382/YouTube-Search-App/README.md

 ### Install dependencies

-In the directory of the folder named YelpCamp, which containing the files of the repositiory, run the following command from your terminal:
+In the directory of the folder named YouTube-Search-App, which contains the files of the repositiory, run the following command from your terminal:

 ```sh
 npm install